 ACCT-330 Cost Management

 Study and comparison of traditional and emerging costing systems.
 Traditional costing emphasizes accounting procedures for inventory valuation, budgeting and investment decisions with emphases on unit-based cost behavior; job, process and standard costing; variance analysis; break-even analysis; and time-value decision models.
 Emerging costing emphasizes the understanding of cost behavior as a strategic tool of general management.
-It covers recently developed concepts such as activity-based costing and the theory of constraints.
+The course also covers concepts such as activity-based costing and the theory of constraints.
 Prerequisites: ACCT-200 and either junior standing or sophomore standing for accounting major or finance major.

 Introduction to the theory and practice of accounting for nonprofit organizations, such as government operations, hospitals, colleges and arts facilities.
 Includes budgeting as well as bookkeeping and reporting practices.
 (Offered in alternate years.)
 Prerequisite: ACCT-200.